Shaken, stirred, and on the fence: States decide fate of cocktail-to-go laws

 One issue facing states as they establish or extend alcohol-to-go policies is whether (or to what extent) to allow third parties to deliver alcohol on behalf of licensed sellers.

-For example: Arizona has authorized the use of registered alcohol delivery contractors; Indiana allows delivery by third-party providers; Iowa now permits third-party delivery providers to deliver alcoholic liquor, wine, or beer on behalf of a licensee or permittee; Louisiana allows alcohol retailers to contract with a third-party delivery company or third-party platform provider; and Texas will permit third-party food delivery services to deliver certain alcoholic beverages starting January 1, 2022.
+For example: Arizona has authorized the use of registered alcohol delivery contractors; Iowa and New Jersey now permit third-party delivery providers to deliver alcoholic liquor, wine, or beer on behalf of a licensee or permittee; Louisiana allows alcohol retailers to contract with a third-party delivery company or third-party platform provider; and Texas permits third-party food delivery services to deliver certain alcoholic beverages as of January 1, 2022.

 Stay up to date